leovicio/Pancakeswap-Uniswap-Matic--GUI--SNIPER-BOT/README.md

 - pip3 install pyetherbalance
 - pip3 install pycoingecko

-ALSO YOU CAN COMPILE BOT TO EXE WITH PYINSTALLER
+<H4>ALSO YOU CAN COMPILE PANUNISWAP-BOT TO EXE WITH PYINSTALLER</H4>

 <br> </br>